 Buying a car at auction involves a few more considerations than purchasing a car from a dealer or private seller.
 When buying a car the old-fashioned way, you look up a few advertisements, do some research and then go to a car dealer or a private seller and haggle out the price.
 In the end, your efforts (hopefully) result in a good deal.

 When buying a vehicle at auction there are potentially greater benefits when compared to a traditional purchase, given that cars can be purchased well below their normal market value.
 However, this is not something that should not be taken on without preparation.

-With the following top tips, buyers can put themselves in the best position to have a successful vehicle auction experience.
+With the following top tips for buying a car for cash or credit card, buyers can put themselves in the best position to have a successful vehicle dealership auction experience.